daeh/cogsci-typst-template/cogsci.typ

   /* ABSTRACT
   __Explicit__
-  «The abstract should be one paragraph, indented 1/8 inch on both sides, in 9 point font with single spacing.»
+  «The abstract should be one paragraph, no more than 150 words, indented 1/8 inch on both sides, in 9 point font with single spacing.»

   __Word__
   9pt font with exact 10pt line spacing

   __LaTeX__
-  abstract uses quote environment (1/8" indent) with \small (9pt/9pt) */ block([
+  \renewenvironment{abstract}{
+    \centerline{\normalsize\bfseries Abstract}
+    \vskip 1em
+    \begin{list}{}{%
+      \setlength{\leftmargin}{0.125in}%
+      \setlength{\rightmargin}{0.125in}%
+      \setlength{\topsep}{0pt}%
+      \setlength{\parsep}{10pt}%
+    }\item\relax
+    \small
+  }{\par\end{list}}

+  \small = 9pt font, 10pt baselineskip
+  */
+  block(above: 0pt, below: 0pt, inset: 0pt, outset: 0pt)[
     #pad(x: indent, top: 1pt, bottom: 2pt)[
       #set text(size: 9pt)  // LaTeX \small
       #set par(
         first-line-indent: indent,
         justify: true,
-        leading: if _mimic-latex { calc-leading(9pt, 9pt) } else { calc-leading(10pt, 9pt) }, // Word uses 10pt line spacing, but latex uses 9pt
-        spacing: if _mimic-latex { calc-leading(9pt, 9pt) } else { calc-leading(10pt, 9pt) },
+        leading: calc-leading(9pt, 10pt), // \small: 9pt font, 10pt baseline
+        spacing: calc-leading(9pt, 10pt),
       )

       /*
       __Explicit__
-      «The heading "*Abstract*" should be 10 point, bold, centered, with one line of space below it.» «Following the abstract should be a blank line, followed by the header 'Keywords:' and a list of descriptive keywords separated by semicolons, all in 9 point font»
+      «The heading "Abstract" should be 10 point, bold, centered, with one line of space below it.
+This one-paragraph abstract section is required only for standard proceedings papers.
+Following the abstract should be a blank line, followed by the header "Keywords:" and a list of descriptive keywords separated by semicolons, all in 9 point font...»

       __Word__
       10pt bold centered heading "Abstract" with 6pt space below

       __LaTeX__
-      \renewenvironment{abstract}{\centerline{\bf Abstract}\begin{quote}\small}
-      The quote environment adds \topsep = 4pt (cogsci.sty line 193)
+      \centerline{\normalsize\bfseries Abstract}
+      \vskip 1em
       */
       #if abstract != none {
-        block(width: 100%, above: 0pt, below: 12pt)[
+        block(width: 100%, above: 0pt, below: line-height)[
           #align(center, heading(
             outlined: false,
             numbering: none,
+            text(
+              [Abstract],
+              size: 10pt,
-            text([Abstract], size: 10pt, weight: "bold", bottom-edge: "bounds"), ))
+              weight: "bold",
+              bottom-edge: "descender",
+            ),
+          ))
         ]
         abstract
       }

       #if keywords != none and keywords.len() > 0 {
-        block(above: if _mimic-latex { 7pt } else { 9pt }, format-keywords(keywords)) // should be 9 but LaTeX uses less
+        block(above: 12pt, format-keywords(keywords)) // should be 9 but LaTeX uses less
       }
     ]
-  ])
+  ]

   /* BIBLIOGRAPHY
   __Explicit__
-  Use a first level section heading, "References", as shown below.
+  «Use a first level section heading, "References", as shown below.
 Use a hanging indent style, with the first line of the reference flush against the left margin and subsequent lines indented by 1/8 inch.»

+  __Typst__
+  Extremely hacky solution since `#show bibliography: set par(...)` no longer works in the latest Typst versions.
   */
+  show bibliography: bib-it => {
+    show block: block-it => context {
+      if block-it.body == auto {
+        block-it
+      } else {
+        if block-it.body.func() != [].func() {
+          // block-it.body
+          // parbreak()
+          block-it
+        } else {
+          // par(block-it.body)
+          // block-it.body
-  show bibliography: set par(
+          set par(
             first-line-indent: 0pt,
-    hanging-indent: indent,
+            hanging-indent: -6pt,
           )
+          pad(left: 15pt)[
+            #par(block-it.body)]
+        }
+      }
+    }
+    bib-it
+  }

   set bibliography(title: "References", style: "apa")

   /* APA MODIFICATIONS
   __Explicit__
-  «Follow the APA Publication Manual for citation format, both within the text and in the reference list, with the following exceptions: (a) do not cite the page numbers of any book, including chapters in edited volumes; (b) use the same format for unpublished references as for published ones.
+  «Follow the APA Publication Manual for citation format, both within the text and in the reference list, with the following exception: use the same format for unpublished references as for published ones.
 Alphabetize references by the surnames of the authors, with single author entries preceding multiple author entries.
-Order references by the same authors by the year of publication, with the earliest first.»
+Order references by the same authors by the year of publication, with the earliest first.
+Include DOIs if available.»
   */

   body